futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

 Changing the architechture afterwards is _really_ expensive and burdensome.
 When you plan the architecture beforehand, you can iterate & validate it more easily and more cheaply.
-Good well-thought-out architecture makes it easier to reason about solution ideas, much easier to understand how the system works, and it should also make it easier and cheaper to implement new features in the late game.
+Good well-thought-out architecture makes it easier to reason about solution ideas, much easier to understand how the system works, and should also make it easier and cheaper to implement new features in the late game.
 Simplicity, structure, responsibilities.

-### QUESTION: Does all the produced code follow the same style conventions?
+### Does all the produced code follow the same style conventions?

 **What is the criteria for "yes"?**

 When you look at the code written in the project you don't know which team member has written it.
 The coding style and the way to structure code is the same between the developers.

-When choosing the code style for the project also look beyond the project itself and preferably pick a style that is framework, platform or language style and follow these standards.
+When choosing the code style for the project, also look beyond the project itself and preferably pick a style that is framework, platform or language style and follow these standards.

 **Why is this important?**

 It is easier to understand each others' code when the style is identical - you don't have to switch between "style contexts" all the time when browsing the code.
 It is faster to write new code when you don't have to think about how the code should look like, and it is easier to reason about the style in peer reviews - it's not my style or your style, it's just the well thought (project!) style of the code.
 With the right tools, you can conveniently automate this and make it a non-issue.

-### QUESTION: Does everyone have the same situation awareness?
+### Does everyone have the same situation awareness?

 **What is the criteria for "yes"?**